QTB-HHU/modelbase/README.md

 # Modelbase

-Modelbase is a python package to ehlp you build and analyse dynamic mathematical models of biological systems.
+Modelbase is a python package to help you build and analyse dynamic mathematical models of biological systems.
 It has originally been designed for the simulation of metabolic systems, but can be used for virtually any processes, in which some substances get converted into others.